 “Plebe” cements the USNA comparison, but Kirk also referred to a fifteen-year gap when talking to Ruth, putting them in roughly the same context.

-It’s not particularly relevant, but if Finnegan is as he was when he was twenty years old, it’s fifteen years later, and he was ahead of Kirk, that makes Kirk somewhat younger than William Shatner.
+While not particularly relevant, if Finnegan appears as he did at twenty years old, and we see him fifteen years later, and he graduated ahead of Kirk, that probably makes Kirk somewhat younger than William Shatner.

 SPOCK: Just for example, when Rodriguez thought of a tiger…